 - Business Directory Listings (Yelp, BBB, etc.)

 - Google My Business Profile (Via Knowledge Graph)

 Yes, those channels have major appeal to users, but none of them will rank well without a website serving as your company’s online foundation.
 This error in judgment is perfectly understandable.
 The assumption (albeit an incorrect one) is that the channels listed above will appear prominently on SERPs without the existence of a website.
 But research shows that the assumption is false.
 There’s a strong correlation between organic rankings (your website) and local map pack rankings (your Google Maps listing).
 What this means is that the two are not mutually exclusive, but rather hold a strong association with one another.
 Without a website, ranking on Maps or having a robust Google homepage in any sense, is unrealistic.

 Google Homepage for Roofers

 Stressing the importance of a website does not devalue the emergence of the Google homepage.
-Quite the contrary, the Google homepage has undoubtedly taken over, but a high quality website is one of the most important components to presenting an ideal one.
+Quite the contrary, the Google homepage has undoubtedly taken over, but a high-quality website is one of the most important components to presenting an ideal one.
 Research shows an increase in zero-click SERPs.
 What this means is that since 2016, we’ve seen a more than 20% increase in SERPs the produce zero clicks.
-That means, the user does not click on PPC, organic, Maps, or anything.
-This is due in large part with their ability to reach out to a local service without ever having to go further than the Google homepage itself.
-What this means is that while a website itself many be less frequently visited than it was 5-10 years ago, its existence is enough to provide a superior Google homepage.
+That means the user does not click on PPC, organic, Maps, or anything.
+This is due in large part to their ability to reach out to a local service without ever having to go further than the Google homepage itself.
+What this means is that while a website itself may be less frequently visited than it was 5-10 years ago, its existence is enough to provide a superior Google homepage.
 Factors to consider include: